telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 The current processing item in which context the expression is evaluated.
 The object is not evaluated when the processing item is not available, i.e. when using it in report parameters.

-The ReportItem is an object passed from each item to its children.
+The `ReportItem` is an __object__ passed from each item to its children.
 The `ReportItem.DataObject` in particular holds the data of the parent item, which makes it available to its children.
 If the parent item is a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) with groups, only the group data is passed as `ReportItem.DataObject` to the corresponding groups and the items within these groups.

 When the child is a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}), it passes as `ReportItem.DataObject` its own data to its children.
-If the child isn't a data item and doesn't have a DataSource, it passes the `ReportItem.DataObject` received from its parent also to its children.
+If the child isn't a data item and doesn't have a DataSource, it passes the `ReportItem.DataObject` received from its parent to its children.

 For example, the `Fields` from a Table DataSource are passed as `ReportItem.DataObject` to its cells' items, e.g. TexBoxes.
 Therefore, in these no-data items, the Expression `=Fields.fieldName` is equivalent to the Expression `=ReportItem.DataObject.fieldName`.

-On the Table item though, the `ReportItem.DataObject` comes from its parent, for example, from the Report.
+On the Table item though, the `ReportItem.DataObject` comes from its parent, for example, from the Report item.
 For that reason, `=ReportItem.DataObject.fieldName` is different from `=Fields.fieldName` in the Table.
-The `Fields` function represents the Table DataSource, whereas the `ReportItem.DataObject` object represents its parent (e.g. Report) DataSource.
+The `Fields` __function__ represents the Table DataSource, whereas the `ReportItem.DataObject` __object__ represents its parent (e.g. Report) DataSource.

 For information regarding the available processing ReportItem properties, check out the corresponding processing item API reference.